VOL. IV - CHAPTER 7

 - Mary K Hills, servant, aged 13.

-Thomas Frank Edmonds was the son of Frank's daughter Sarah Kate Edmonds.
+Thomas Frank Edmonds was the son of Frank and Emily's daughter Sarah Kate Edmonds.
 He was born on 6 August 1892 at 5 Sea View Terrace, Latimer Road, Eastbourne No details of the father are given.
 (Reg Gen Sept Qtr 1892 Eastbourne 2b 85).

 - Mary Jane Elphick nee Edmonds/Veness